kobotoolbox/kpi/kobo/apps/subsequences/README.md

 ### 2.3 Sequence Diagram (End-to-End Flow)

+This section explains how the system handles a supplement from the initial client request, through validation and optional background retries.

+#### 2.3.1 Sequence Diagram – End-to-End

-> This diagram illustrates the complete call flow from the client request to persistence.
+> The diagram shows the synchronous request until the first response.

 ```mermaid
 sequenceDiagram